The draft math on Dyrroth after 2.1.67

 Boots: Warrior Boots when the enemy has two or more physical threats (typical).
 Tough Boots when the enemy has three magic dealers, which is rare in 2.1.67.
 Magic Shoes is a bait on Dyrroth because his S1 already has a level-scaling cooldown and Circle Strike shaves another second per hero hit, so blanket CDR is a wasted boot slot.

 Blade of Despair is the late-game fallback, not the go-to.
-Despair's 25% Attack bonus against enemies below 50% HP is strong on paper, but by the time it comes online the game is usually decided and Immortality or Rose Gold Meteor is the better survivability investment.
+Despair's 25% Attack bonus against enemies below 50% HP is strong on paper, but by the time it comes online the game is usually decided and Immortality is the better survivability investment.
+Rose Gold Meteor is an alternative when magic burst is the specific threat, but note it shares the Lifeline passive with Winter Crown: only one triggers per 60 seconds, so do not stack Lifeline items.
 Build Blade of Despair when you are winning and closing, not when you are scaling.

 Spamming Spectre Step like it is still 2.1.66.
 Last patch's Spectre Step scaled from an 8-second to a 4-second cooldown as you leveled S2.
 The 2.1.67 rework flattened it to a single value that is worse at max rank than it used to be.
 Players still treating S2 as a spam button run dry at the exact moments they used to have it up.
 The fix is to treat S2 as the Fatal Strike delivery skill, not as a rotation tool.
 Dash in, lock on, re-cast for the shred, and let S1 carry the between-window damage.